jsuarezruiz/xamarin-forms-gtk-movies-sample/README.md

 * __Visual Studio Community Edition is fully supported!__
 * [The Movie DB Api Key](https://www.themoviedb.org/documentation/api)

-## Xamarin.Forms 3.0 Feed

-The **Xamarin.Forms 3.0** preview is published to a custom NuGet feed.
-To get it:

-- Add a new source to your NuGet Manager: [https://www.myget.org/F/xamarinforms-dev/api/v3/index.json](https://www.myget.org/F/xamarinforms-dev/api/v3/index.json).
-- Check Pre-Release.
-- Select and install the package with the  name **3.0.0.201-gtk**.

 ## Setup

 **Download** or clone the repository.
 This is a solution with two projects.